joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 - Main goal: By 4:30, get all links working, and complete the berries and pokemon routes.

 - Stretch goal: By 4:30, pass all tests.

+# Reflection

+## What did I accomplish today?

+I was able to complete my practice assessment as well as do a bit of journaling/reflection.

+..

+## Did I meet the goals I set for myself this morning?
+If yes, what led to my success?
+If not, what do I need to work on to accomplish those goals?

+I was able to meet both of the goals that I set for myself this morning.
+I was fortunate enough to be able to work straight through lunch and because of that was able to complete the assessment.

+...

+## Based on my work today, something I need more practice with is (be as specific as possible!):

+I need more practice with conditional rendering.

+...